dhvakr/Atm-Machine-Code/README.md

 ---
 ### REMEMBER :
+*  All currency is in USD $.
+*  Currently supports deposits, withdrawals and balance inquiries
 *  Your Initial balance is Always Zero(0), " Do Deposit some amount    before withdrawing amount "
-*  Carefull when modifying variables may cause errors"
+*  Carefull when modifying variables, may cause errors"
 *  You're Good to go ♥